• Skip to primary navigation

 Instructions

-• Put on a baking tray and bake for 12-15 mins until cooked through.
+• Put the meatballs on a baking tray and bake for 12-15 mins until cooked through.

-• heat oil in a pan and add the peppers and cook for 4 mins.
-Add cooked meatballs, pineapple and sweet and sour sauce.
+• Heat 1 tablespoon Sesame oil in a pan and add 1 Green bell pepper and cook for 4 mins.
+Add the cooked meatballs, 100 g Pineapple chunks and 2 portion Homemade sweet and sour sauce.
 Heat through.

 • You could make this spicier by adding a sprinkling of red chilli flakes before serving.